mbejger/polgraw-allsky/sources/docs/input_data.md

 * The name of the output file
 * The list of SFT files
 * The frequency band in Hz
+* The width of frequency band in Hz

 for example:
 ```